-- Breast cancer: Since breast cancer is one of the most radiosensitive tumor sites, we aim to learn more about its radiation pathogenesis.
-We identified about 1,600 histologically confirmed female breast cancer cases.
-Of them, about 1,300 'intrinsic subtypes' of estrogen and progesterone receptors and HER2 were determined.
-In a separate nested case-control study of postmenopausal breast cancer, a paper exploring the joint effects of radiation exposure and endogenous hormone levels has been re-submitted to an international journal.
-Data are also being analyzed collaboratively in pooled studies of breast cancer and serum hormone biomarker levels at Oxford University and of premenopausal breast cancer and selected lifestyle factors at the Institute of Cancer Research, UK. - Uterine corpus cancer: As radiation risk of corpus cancer was indicated in the LSS, we continue histological review by a panel of pathologists of about 400 possible cases diagnosed until 2011. - Malignant lymphoma: Histological review has identified about 480 cases during 1950-1995.
-Increased radiation risk was prominent among survivors in Hiroshima and males as similar to previous findings. - Soft tissue and bone tumors: Since most data about radiation risk for sarcomas are after high-dose radiotherapy exposures, we are determining whether there is also risk after low-to-moderate doses.
-A total of about 130 cases during 1957-2003 is being analyzed in collaboration with the US NCI. - LSS hematological study: After a major paper of risk assessment was published in 2013, routine collection of case information is continuing. - Medical radiation exposure: Information on medical radiation exposure collected by 2008 mail survey was analyzed in relation to direct radiation dose of A-bombs.
+- Uterine corpus cancer: As radiation risk of corpus cancer was indicated in the LSS, we continue histological review by a panel of pathologists of about 400 possible cases diagnosed until 2011. - Malignant lymphoma: Histological review has identified about 480 cases during 1950-1995.
+Increased radiation risk was prominent among survivors in Hiroshima and males, and the risks were similar to previous findings. - Soft tissue and bone tumors: Since most data about radiation risk for sarcomas are after high-dose radiotherapy exposures, we are determining whether there is also risk after low-to-moderate doses.
+A total of about 130 cases during 1957-2003 is being analyzed in collaboration with the US NCI. - LSS hematological study: After a major paper of risk assessment was published in 2013, routine collection of case information is continuing. - Medical radiation exposure: Information on medical radiation exposure collected by a 2008 mail survey was analyzed in relation to direct radiation dose of A-bombs (Sadakane A, et al. Radiat Res 2019;191:507-517).